Welcome back to our blog page! Yes, it has been a minute but with the curren...Read More

 Step 1) Gather all required equipment, put on protective gloves and goggles and have your empty E-Liquid bottle ready.

 Step 2) Once you have your desired VG/PG ratio in mind, start by adding your chosen flavour concentrate.
-We recommend adding 15%, however this varies due to personal preference.
-The 15% refers to filling 15% of your mixing bottle with the concentrate (not using 15% of your overall concentrate).
-We recommend a 100ml bottle because it makes all the measurements a lot easier: in a 100ml bottle 15% of concentrate equates to 15ml.
+We recommend adding 15% for most fruit & dessert flavours, and 2-7% for most tobacco & mint/menthol flavours.
+This does however vary due to personal preference.
+Let's say we're making a fruit flavour, the 15% refers to filling 15% of your mixing bottle with the concentrate, not using 15% of your overall concentrate.
+We recommend a 100ml mixing bottle because it makes all the measurements a lot easier: in a 100ml bottle 15% of concentrate equates to 15ml.
 Remember that the flavour concentrate is a PG Base, so if you use 15% this contributes to 15% PG in your overall VG/PG ratio.
+You can use personal judgement to add your concentrate, e.g. if you are aiming to use 15% flavour in a 100ml mixing bottle you can simply add half of your 30ml concentrate.
+If you would prefer more precise measurements you can use a syringe to add your flavour.
+If you only have one syringe for all of your ingredients, just make sure you give it a rinse in-between each ingredient to avoid cross-contamination.
+If you do this also make sure you properly dry the syringe after every rinse.
+Mint/menthol & tobacco flavours tend to be a lot stronger so this is why we recommend using a lower percentage for these.
+It's better to start lower and add more later than put too much in to begin with and ruin your whole mix.

 Step 5) Once all products are added, put the lid on and shake well.